KulAlexey1/qr-scanner/README.md

 Just another one implementation of QR Scanner and Generator.
 The reason for using it is safety.

 Here you can try it: https://kulalexey1.github.io/qr-scanner

+## Used libs:
+- crypto-js
+- jsqr
+- qrcode-svg